-- In Nepal, government health facilities provide free first-line medicines, but service recipients often prefer traditional healers or seek treatment in India. - In India, socioeconomic inequalities create unequal distribution of resources, especially affecting access to care in villages and rural areas.
+- In Nepal, government health facilities provide free first-line medicines, but service recipients often prefer traditional healers.
+People also often have to travel to urban areas in the country to seek treatment because of the unavailability of specialists in the rural areas. - In India, socioeconomic inequalities create unequal distribution of resources, especially affecting access to care in villages and rural areas.